-In November the Optimist Clubs will recognize local youth for their efforts in community service work.
+In April the Optimist Clubs will recognize local youth for their efforts in community service work.
 Youth Appreciation Week (YAW) is the perfect opportunity for clubs to make a difference in their community and demonstrate the Optimists' commitment to young people.
 During the month of November, the St. Cloud Optimists seek nominations for outstanding youth from various local youth service organizations.
 These nominees are invited to a Youth Appreciation Breakfast and given a plaque for their efforts.
-This year's breakfast will be at the Boy Scout Offices on Pinecone Rd.
-Sartell at 7:00 a.m.
+This year's breakfast will be held at the Boy Scout Offices on Pinecone Rd.
+Sartell..

 When:The deadline to submit an essay is January 31, 2020

-Who: Youth under the age of 19 as of October 1, 2019 can participate.
-Student must NOT be enrolled as a degree seeking student of a post secondary institution.
+Who: Youth under the age of 19 as of October 1, 2021 can participate.
+Students must NOT be enrolled as a degree-seeking student of a post-secondary institution.

 How To Enter: Contact your local Optimist Club if a student is interested.